biocypher/biochatter/docs/vignettes/custom-bclight-advanced.md

 ## Build the KG

+!!! info inline end "GitHub Project access token"
+    Be aware that running this script will require a GitHub token with access to the project board.
+This token should be stored in the environment variable `BIOCYPHER_GITHUB_PROJECT_TOKEN`.

 We modified an existing adapter for the GitHub GraphQL API to pull data from the GitHub Project board.
 Thus, the time investment to build the KG was minimal (~3h); this is one central principle of BioCypher.
 We adapted the code